AlaDyn172/opskins-expresstrade-tutorial/README.md

 The password will be sent through your e-mail/gmail registered to your DigitalOcean.

-## 2. We open the server in PUTTY
+## 2. Open PuTTy

 Download PuTTy from the link: (https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.70-installer.msi)

+Open PuTTy server.
+Login with your IP Address and with the password from your e-mail/gmail.

+Then you will be input to write your old password (from e-mail/gmail) and then asked to write your new password.

-Open PuTTy server and write following commands:
+After the new password has been created, write these following commands:

 ```shell
 apt-get update